 Designed to be accessible as possible, the park’s surfaces are hard and smooth with wheelchair-friendly slopes.
 There are also plenty of benches for taking a rest.
 The Park Mobility Centre offers wheelchairs, mobility scooters and sighted guides to hire, in addition to a free park buggy service.

-Discover more about accessibility at Queen Elizabeth Olympic Park.
+Find out more about accessibility at Queen Elizabeth Olympic Park with AccessAble's access guide.

 16. Morden Hall Park